emmad225/SpotifyPersonalProject/README.md

 * Sentiment Analysis: Performing a sentiment analysis on song lyrics to see if seasonal moods correlate with lyrical themes.
 * Predictive Modeling: Developing models to predict future listening habits based on past trends.
 * Genre Analysis: Expanding the dataset with genre labels to explore genre preferences over time and by season.
+* Web Application for User Data Upload: Develop this project into a web application where users can upload their Spotify listening data to generate their own personalized year-in-review reports.
+This app could visualize key metrics like top artists, peak listening times, and seasonal trends, creating a unique, interactive experience for any user interested in analyzing their music habits.

 Tableau Dashboard: LINK